 Once preliminary term sheets are secured, an advisor can analyze opportunities, lead subsequent lender negotiations, and help its client select a preferred financing package.

 Most companies will hire an attorney that specializes in ESOPs to work alongside their corporate counsel.
 Considering the ERISA-oriented rules and regulations of plan formation and maintenance, having a subject matter expert on your legal team can be extremely valuable.

-The trustee represents employees’ interests throughout the transaction process and afterward.
-To do so, they will independently hire legal counsel to represent the employee stock ownership trust, as well as a valuation firm to run detailed due diligence and support transaction negotiations.
+The trustee represents employees' interests throughout the transaction process and afterward.
+To do so, they will independently hire legal counsel to represent the ESOP trust, as well as a valuation firm to run detailed due diligence and support transaction negotiations.

 10. Negotiate a deal.

-Once an ESOP trustee completes their due diligence process and finalizes an assessment of the company’s fair market value, both parties will come together to hammer out a transaction.
+Once a trustee completes their due diligence process and finalizes their own valuation of the sponsoring company, both parties will come together to hammer out a transaction.
 The company (led by its ESOP advisor) will make a formal offer to sell a portion or all shareholder equity, and the trustee will likely counter.

 Remember, the trustee has fiduciary obligation to pay no more than fair market value for company stock.
 Striking a deal isn't a forgone conclusion.
 Either side can walk away from the negotiations.

 11. Close the transaction.

 If an agreement is reached, the deal moves to a final stage.
 Transaction and ESOP plan documents are finalized.
 Credit agreements for third-party and seller financing are also codified.
 Once all the paperwork is completed, both parties set a closing date.
 The close is similar to any other M&A transaction: after all documentation is signed, the employee trust completes its company stock purchase and selling shareholders receive fair market compensation.